-Natalie Pennywell currently works as the Community Outreach Coordinator for the Division of Community Nutrition in the Virginia Department of Health, which includes the Special Supplemental Food Program for Women, Infants, and Children (VA WIC Program), Child and Adult Care Food Program (CACFP).
-Ms. Pennywell works primarily in the community building relationships and raising awareness about the division’s three programs across different components of the healthcare system, human services, community-based and volunteer organizations, government, business, and industry.
-She represents the Division on outreach projects in the planning, development, and implementation of outreach activities to increase awareness and participation in the VA WIC Program and CACFP.
-She collaborates with VDH Media/Public Relations staff to build visibility and awareness of these programs as well as consults and works with local health districts to assess needs and develop specific strategies to increase participation of the VA WIC Program.
-She also provides technical assistance to community leaders and organizations to strengthen and expand the capacity of VA WIC and CACFP.
+Natalie Pennywell currently works as the Site Director for Virginia Commonwealth University's, East End Health Education and Wellness Center.
+She previously worked as the Community Outreach Coordinator for the Division of Community Nutrition in the Virginia Department of Health, which includes the Special Supplemental Food Program for Women, Infants, and Children (VA WIC Program), Child and Adult Care Food Program (CACFP).
+In this role, Ms. Pennywell worked primarily in the community building relationships and raising awareness about the division’s three programs across different components of the healthcare system, human services, community-based and volunteer organizations, government, business, and industry.
+She represented the Division on outreach projects in the planning, development, and implementation of outreach activities to increase awareness and participation in the VA WIC Program and CACFP.
+She collaborated with VDH Media/Public Relations staff to build visibility and awareness of these programs as well as consults and works with local health districts to assess needs and develop specific strategies to increase participation of the VA WIC Program.
+She also provided technical assistance to community leaders and organizations to strengthen and expand the capacity of VA WIC and CACFP.

 She previously worked as a Community Health Educator for the Virginia Department of Health, Crater Health District which included eight localities and seven health departments.
 As one of the two district health educators Ms. Pennywell planned, implemented, and evaluated health education programs and services related to chronic disease both independently and collaboratively with Crater staff and community partners.
 In her role she was afforded the opportunity to plan, support, conduct, and evaluate community health needs assessments; district health education, promotion, and prevention grant activities and proposals; and data regarding the district’s health status.
 Ms. Pennywell spent the majority of her work collaborating, engaging, supporting, training and helping to sustain community organizations and coalitions working with each other and the health department to improve the health and wellbeing of the citizens in the Crater Health District and across the state.